orbeon/orbeon-forms-doc/form-runner/api/persistence/forms-metadata.md

 Optionally, you can pass the URL parameter `all-versions`:

-- when set to `true`, all form definition versions are returned
+- when set to `true`
+    - All form definition versions are returned.
+- when omitted or set to `false`
+    - Only the form definition with the highest published version number is returned.

+[SINCE Orbeon Forms 2019.1, 2018.2.1, 2018.1.4, 2017.2.3]

+Optionally, you can pass the URL parameter `all-forms`:

+- when set to `true`
+    - all forms are returned without checking for permissions or other criteria
-- when omitted or set to `false`, only the highest published version number is returned
+- when omitted or set to `false` (which was the behavior before `all-forms` was supported)
+    - Only forms to which the user has "access" are returned.
+    - If the user has access as per `form-builder-permissions.xml`, then all form definitions are returned.
+    - Otherwise:
+        - `library` form definitions are excluded
+        - forms which have permissions defined and for which the user has no permissions at all are excluded
+        - unavailable form definitions are excluded

 ### Response